Country Report Taiwan

 (-) Tense relationship with mainland China

 Mainland China considers Taiwan as one of its provinces.
-In addition to tense relations with China, Taiwan has only limited access to multilateral institutions and international organizations as a result.
+The relation with China is tense and Taiwan has only limited access to multilateral institutions and international organisations as a result.

 Taiwan, officially named the Republic of China, is a country comprising of several islands, located to the east of the People’s Republic of China.
-The largest island, the island of Taiwan, makes up 99% of Taiwan’s total land area and houses the country’s capital, Taipei.
-The economy is structured around the services sector, which contributes 68% to GDP.
+The largest island, the island of Taiwan, makes up 99% of Taiwan’s total land area and is the home of 99.6% of the population.
 The prosperity of this services-based, capitalist economy stems from its dynamic and entrepreneurial private sector, which employs over 90% of the working population.
 Taiwan’s business environment is good.
-The country scores very well on factors such as economic freedom and ease of doing business and is highly competitive internationally, particularly due to its efficient goods and labor markets and developed financial markets, as well as the country’s sophisticated education and healthcare systems and sound infrastructure.
+The country scores very well on factors such as ease of doing business and is highly competitive internationally, particularly due to its efficient goods and labour markets and developed financial markets, as well as the country’s sophisticated education and healthcare systems and sound infrastructure.
 Taiwan is home to some of the world’s leading multinationals in the information technology (IT) sector and the country is an important supplier of intermediate IT goods worldwide.
-Taiwan’s high degree of openness, with total exports and imports of goods and services amounting to 140% of GDP (2012), is, however, also the economy’s main weakness.
+However, Taiwan’s high degree of openness, with total exports and imports of goods and services amounting to 136% of GDP (2013), is also the economy’s main weakness.
 It makes the economy overly dependent on external demand, especially from its main trading partners China, Japan and the US.
-Roughly 10% of total exports are destined for the European Union (EU), rendering the country vulnerable to problems in the eurozone as well.

 After the communist victory in mainland China in 1949, about 2 million Nationalists fled to Taiwan, established a government and incorporated the locals in the governing structure.
-Mainland China considers Taiwan as one of its provinces.
+Mainland China, however, still considers Taiwan part of its territory.
 Although tensions have eased in recent years, China will still consider any unilateral proclamation of independence by Taiwan an act of war.